The Statistics Department offers several types of free statistical consultation, via STAT 551, SOS and STAT 450/550, as follows:

 asda at stat dot ubc dot ca

-(as an attached PDF file), with a subject line clearly indicating either STAT 551 or SOS or STAT 450/550 (see below for further details on each opportunity).
+(as an attached PDF file), with a subject line clearly indicating either STAT 551 or SOS or STAT 450/550 or STAT 540 (see below for further details on each opportunity).

 Your project description